-Our estimated proved reserves for the year ended December 31, 2012, were prepared internally, and our estimated proved reserves for the years ended December 31, 2011 and 2010, were prepared by an independent third party oil and natural gas reservoir engineering consulting firm.
-For more information regarding reserve estimation, including historical reserve revisions, refer to Consolidated Financial Statements and Supplementary Data-"Supplemental Oil and Gas Information", as well as our Forms 10-K for the years ended December 31, 2011 and 2010.
+Our estimated proved reserves as of June 30, 2013, and December 31, 2012, were prepared internally, and our estimated proved reserves as of December 31, 2011 and 2010, were prepared by an independent third party oil and natural gas reservoir engineering consulting firm.
+For more information regarding reserve estimation, including historical reserve revisions, refer to Consolidated Financial Statements and Supplementary Data-"Supplemental Oil and Gas Information", as well as our Annual Report for the year ended December 31, 2012 and our Forms 10-K for the years ended December 31, 2011 and 2010.